Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 This is particularly helpful when adapting to changing market conditions or new goals.
 It enables decision-makers to allocate money where it makes the most significant difference.

-Teams are also encouraged to collaborate and align on what’s essential, creating a culture of accountability.
+Teams are also encouraged to collaborate and align on what’s what, creating a culture of accountability.
 Over time, this thorough process helps management make smarter financial decisions that directly support growth objectives.

-The shift to examining budgets afresh ensures that resources only support initiatives aligning with the company’s present and future priorities.
+The shift to examining budgets afresh ensures that resources only support initiatives aligning with the company’scompany’sand future priorities.

 2. Encourages Accountability Across Teams

-Zero based budgeting holds each team or department accountable for spending requests, as every dollar must be justified from scratch.
-This means there’s no automatic carryover of expenses from previous periods, encouraging greater financial discipline.
+Zero-based budgeting holds each team or department accountable for spending requests, as every dollar must be justified from scratch.
+This means expenses from previous periods are not automatically carried over, encouraging greater financial discipline.

 Traditional methods sometimes hide inefficiencies because they rely on previous figures, but with this fresh approach, unnecessary expenses have no room.